clintcarter1999/JokesAPI/README.md

 		 - Model Validation
 		 - Testability
 		 - Logging
-			 -  **NOTE**:
-					 - *I have years of experience supporting enterprise software.
-This has taught me to be a defensive developer by logging as much information as possible/allowed.
-This affects performance slightly.
-However, it allows our company to provide search logs and provide solutions for customers faster.
-Lots of logging.*
 		 - Error Handling
 	 - **Add an endpoint to retrieve a random joke**
-		 - ***Note**: My current implementation needs refactoring.
-It does not handle holes (deleted jokes).
-I need to build a contiguous list and randomly select from that.
-I have a retry/fail pattern that will make X number of attempts before giving up.*
  - **Store Jokes in a Memory or SQLite database**
 	 - Pre-population of Joke Data
  - **Provide Swagger documentation**

- **

 ## Bonus
  - Docker-ize your application - (*Todo*)